Membership

 Becca is the laboratory coordinator in the Certification Services section at the Wisconsin Department of Natural Resources.
 In her role at DNR, she manages communication, data reporting, and other projects between the various sections at DNR and Wisconsin certified labs.
 Before joining DNR, she was an environmental toxicologist at the Wisconsin State Lab of Hygiene, where she was involved with toxicity sampling and testing and pathogen surveillance in wastewater.
 Becca received her bachelors degree from the University of Wisconsin - Madison in Conservation Biology with a minor in Business.

-Gavin Dehnert, Treasurer
+Gavin Dehnert, Vice President

 Gavin is an emerging contaminant scientist with Wisconsin Sea Grant and the University of Wisconsin-Madison.
 As a scientist, he conducts research and outreach on the impacts of emerging contaminants (e.g., PFAS, Pesticides, Microplastics) on aquatic ecosystems.
 Gavin received his undergraduate degrees from the University of Miami (Florida), including a B.S. in marine science and B.S. in biology, with minors in mathematics and chemistry (2015).
 He received his Ph.D. from the University of Wisconsin-Madison in integrated biology where he studied aquatic toxicology.